The information in this article is up to date for tax year 2022 (returns filed in 2023).

 What is the minimum income required to get the child care credit?

-The IRS says you must have earned income for the year, but no minimum is required.
+The IRS says you must have earned annual income, but no minimum is required.
 Income can include wages, salaries, tips, and net earnings if you are self-employed.

 There is an exception to this earned income requirement if your spouse was a full-time student or was disabled.
-Learn more about this exception to the rule here.
+Learn more about this exception to the rule.

 What type of child care expenses can I claim for taxes?